 As crucial members of a community, public health employees protect people from getting sick or injured while also promoting healthy behaviors at home, work and at play.
 Public health workers:

 - Conduct research to educate people about health

 - Vaccinate children and adults to prevent the spread of disease

 - Educate people/communities about the risks of alcohol and tobacco

 - Develop school nutrition programs to ensure kids have healthy food

-Receive an Associate in Arts with a concentration in Public Health from Harper College and receive guaranteed admission to DePaul’s College of Science and Health to complete your degree through DePaul’s Admission Partnership Program (DAPP).
+Through Harper College’s partner program with DePaul University, you can earn an Associate in Arts in Public Health, with guaranteed admission to DePaul’s College of Science and Health to complete a bachelor's degree.
+See DePaul’s Admission Partnership Program (DAPP) for more information.

 To learn more about the Public Health program, contact Pardess Mitchell at 847.925.6097 or email@example.com.